Web Resource Rating

 The use of hearing aids have both pros and cons.
 A recent study shows that some approaches to support hearing aid use may help but the evidence was not good quality and the studies did not measure impacts on people's quality of life.
 Having more control over managing your own hearing loss and being a 'hearing aid' to others can help.

 There are many different types of hearing aids available.
 They may fit behind the ear, in the ear, or are an open fit.
-Details in this resource including pictures of different options.
+Details in this resource include pictures of different options.
 Ask for a trial period before you buy.

 Related Evidence Summaries